 plugins folder in the SDK folder.
 Please pick the right one for your modeling program of your choice and install it in the usual way.

 We will demonstrate the export process of the example aircraft in 3Ds Max but it should be similar with the other modeling tools.
-You will need a modeling program to follow this step but you can skip it if you don't have it.If you haven't done this yet, install the export plugin for your modeling program.
+You will need a modeling program to follow along but you can skip this step if you don't have it.If you haven't done this yet, install the export plugin for your modeling program.

 The export plugins of all the different modeling tools will create an intermediate